Contact-Sport Related Injuries

 It is vital for all contact-sport players to know these symptoms and be able to recognise them.
 A player with a concussion should not be allowed to return to the field.
 If the player insists on continuing, the match officials should be alerted immediately.
 A player with a concussion needs to go to a hospital.
 Playing on with a concussion carries the risk of sustaining a second concussion, which can be very serious.
 Research has conclusively shown that repeated concussions seriously affect long-term mental health.
 Repeated concussions may also contribute to the onset of ALS and Alzheimer's.

 All traumatic injuries require rest, and concussion is no different.
 A player who has sustained a concussion should take a break from physical exertion and mental exertion.
 Even watching TV or using a computer risks causing the symptoms of a concussion to return or even get worse.
 For this reason, people often feel frustrated and bored when they are trying to recover from a concussion.

 The risk of concussion while playing contact sport has recently become a source of controversy.
 Some concerned parents in the UK have called for rugby, or at least tackling, to be banned in schools.
 But these calls have generally been seen as excessive.
 Neither the British medical establishment nor Headway, a UK charity that addresses brain injury, have supported the idea of a ban.

 Another approach that has garnered some support is the introduction of compulsory helmets in rugby.
-Medical professionals point out, however, that it is usually not the initial blow but the movement of the head after it has been hit which causes a concussion.
-American Football players are required to wear helmets, and concussion is a bigger problem in that sport than it is in rugby.
+American Football players must wear helmets, and concussions are a bigger problem in that sport than in rugby.
+However, medical professionals point out that it is usually not the initial blow but the movement of the head after it has been hit, which causes a concussion.

 Head Injury Claims